Our five core values

 Computer and email usage

-We’ll reimburse employees for reasonable business travel expenses incurred while on assignments away from the normal work location, when supported by the required documentation and expense reports.
+We’ll reimburse employees for reasonable business travel expenses incurred when supported by the required documentation and expense reports.
 From time-to-time, we’ll adjust various rates — such as mileage reimbursement—depending on government guidelines.

-If any business expense is significant — or above the “norm” — check with one of us prior to committing to the expense.
+If any business expense is significant — or above the “norm” — check with your manager prior to committing to the expense.
 Don’t worry — we know you have to spend money to make money.
-We simply like to make sure we’re spending in a way that is in line with our growth goals.
+We simply want to make sure we’re spending in a way that is in line with our growth goals.

 Data security